enricosaito/ytrewards/README.md

-# 🎬 LandTube - Watch & Earn Platform
+# 🎬 YouTube Rewards - Watch & Earn Platform

 A modern web application where users can watch YouTube videos, rate them, and earn money.
 Built with React, TypeScript, and Supabase.

 ## 📋 Project Overview

-LandTube is a "watch-and-earn" platform that allows users to:
+YouTube Rewards is a "watch-and-earn" platform that allows users to:
 - Watch curated YouTube videos
 - Rate videos with a 5-star system
 - Earn $5.00 per video review